Offences against justice/in public office

 Offences that damage the administration of justice strike at the very heart of our judicial system.
 It is fundamentally important that confidence is maintained in our system of justice, and to this end must be protected from attack.
 Those who interfere with the course of justice must be subject to severe penalties.
 Not only do offences concerning the administration of justice affect individuals, but the community as a whole has an interest in ensuring that justice is properly done.

-Other offences involving the administration of justice are found in Pt III Crimes Act 1914 (Cth), the Jury Act 1977, the Independent Commission Against Corruption Act 1988 and the Police Act 1990.
-There are also a number of residual common law offences for bribery and contempt.
+Other offences involving the administration of justice are found in the Crimes Act 1914 (Cth), Pt III, Jury Act 1977, Independent Commission Against Corruption Act 1988 and Police Act 1990.
+There are also residual common law offences including for bribery and contempt.

 [20-130] Purposes of punishment — general deterrence and denunciation